UPCOMING MEETINGS

 2:00 p.m.

-The next meeting of the Association of Former Intelligence Officers (AFIO) will be Saturday, May 17, 2025, at 2 p.m. in Kennebunk High School’s Economos Lecture Hall, 89 Fletcher Street and is open to all.
-Join us for a timely and thought-provoking presentation led by Ambassador Ronald E. Neumann, former U.S. Ambassador to Afghanistan (2005-2007), who earlier served as ambassador to Bahrain and Algeria.
+The next meeting of the Association of Former Intelligence Officers (AFIO) will be Saturday, June 21, 2025, at 2 p.m. in Kennebunk High School’s Economos Lecture Hall, 89 Fletcher Street and is open to all.

 Following the presentation, there will be a question-and-answer session.